 2. Go to the General tab.

-3. Turn Skip synchronization for transactions in a foreign currency OFF.
+3. Turn Process transactions in multiple currencies ON.
 Otherwise, Synder will only sync transactions in your home currency.

 4. Go to the Sales tab and press the Gear icon.